Expensify/slate/source/index.html.md

 ```

 <aside class="notice">
 This API is no longer maintained.
-To add, update or remove employees from policies, refer to the <a href="#advanced-employee-updater">Advanced Employee Updater API</a>.
+To add, update or remove employees from policies, refer to the <a href="employeeUpdater/">Advanced Employee Updater API</a>.
 </aside>

 Lets you manage employees on an Expensify policy.
 Use this to configure or provision accounts for new hires, as well as update existing employee data.